JacksAwOLF/chromeDictionary/README.md

 FUTURE UPGRADE
+- small bug in the time since last accessed to fix
 - network requests dont activate content.js
 - make a "death list" to never add this word to any list
 - automatically opens the more definitions button